ekfrench17/3308_Team3_Project/PAGE_TESTING.md

 Parameters needed for the page: @app.route('/my_recipes/add_new')</br>
 Data needed to render the page: an input form for recipe data</br>
 Link destinations for the page:
+* navigation bar on the page
 * cancel - return to my recipes page
 * save - save recipe to DB and return to my recipes page</br>

 List of tests for verifying the rendering of the page:
 * verify the form is ready for input / connected to database
 * verify submit working correctly
+* verify cancel returns to the previous page
 * verify data was input to database</br>